 2.1.
-The Interconnection Customer will construct, own, operate, and maintain any customer owned 230 kV transmission line from the Interconnection Customer's substation to the Interconnection Point at SPS Mustang Interchange.
-This line is shown in Appendix A, Figure A-2 on the one-line diagram.
+The Interconnection Customer will construct, own, operate, and maintain any customer owned 230 kV transmission line from the Interconnection Customer's substation to the Interconnection Point at SPS Jones Interchange.
+This line is shown in Appendix A, Figure A-1 and is estimated to be 200 feet or less.
 The SPS transmission design group prior to any construction by the Interconnection Customer or its contractor on any customer 230 kV transmission lines, or doing work in close proximity to any SPS transmission line, will require an engineering review of the customer's design.
 It is the Interconnection Customer's responsibility to initiate the design review in a timely manner before construction of any transmission line begins.
 If the review has not been made or the design at any of the aforementioned locations is deemed inadequate, the crossing(s) and or termination into the interchange will be delayed until the matters are resolved.
 SPS will not be held responsible for these delays.